New Jersey Wrongful Termination Lawyers

 Lawyers Richard Schall and Patricia Barasch, between them, have been practicing employment law for more than 45 years.
 They are highly regarded by their peers, having been repeatedly selected as Super Lawyers in the field of employment litigation: plaintiff.
 They enjoy the challenge of tackling the most difficult legal issues, taking on the biggest corporations in New Jersey, and protecting the contractual rights of our clients.

-If you believe you have an employment contract that has been broken, please contact our firm by completing the on-line Questionnaire.
+If you believe you have an employment contract that has been broken, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.

 * In every year since 2014, the law firm of Schall & Barasch has been included in the Tier 1 list of best law firms in New Jersey practicing in the field of employment law on behalf of individuals.
 This list is compiled by U.S. News & World Report.
 A description of the selection methodology can be found at www.bestlawfirms.usnews.com/methodology.aspx.